chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

 Install an OpenSSL utility to create a self-signed key and certificate pair.
 Automate HA supports SSL certificates of type **PKCS 8**.
 Click [here](/automate/ha_cert_selfsign/#creating-a-certificate) to generate your certificate.

+### Minimum Supported Chef Tool Versions

+- Chef Infra Server version: 14.0.58+
+- Chef Inspec version: 4.3.2+
+- Chef Infra Client: 17.0.242+
+- Chef Habitat: 0.81+

+We do not support **Chef Manage** and **Supermarket** integration in ongoing Automate version.

 ### Backup and Restore

-AWS managed services deployment can use  **S3**.
-If you choose `backup_config` as the S3 in your `config.toml` file, the backup gets configured during the deployment.
+AWS managed services deployment can use  **S3** and if you choose `backup_config` as the S3 in your `config.toml` file, the backup gets configured during the deployment.
 If the `backup_config` is left black, configure it manually.
 Click [here](/automate/ha_backup_restore_aws_s3/) to know more.

-For backup restoration from standalone to HA, there are two conditions:
+For backup and restore from standalone to HA, there are two conditions:

 1. Register the OS snapshot to the same path in HA as it was in standalone
 1. The s3 repository configured for backup in HA should be the same as standalone